Children often ask this. The quick answer: God wasn’t made, He was always there. Only things that weren’t always there have to be made.

 William James argued for so much in his Will to Believe.
 There he responded to W.K.
 Clifford’s claim that one shouldn’t ever believe anything on insufficient evidence.
 Part of his response was that this approach might work well for things on which we have the luxury to wait and gather evidence; scientific beliefs are usually like this.
 Science is a great place, given its goals, to be an evidentialist like Clifford.
 But not all situations are scientific situations.
 Personal relationships involve contexts where one cannot wait on or demand evidence for belief.
 We have to take risks to have relationships.
 I figure most people would agree with James that the contexts involving belief in God are more like personal relationships than scientific investigations.

 A clarification: belief could mean what philosophers mean by it — a willingness to assert that a proposition is true, and act on it.
 But Christianity doesn’t have such a flat notion of belief.
 It’s more like the trust found in personal relationships.
-Maybe the philosopher’s (and scientist’s) belief is geared toward knowledge.
-But that’s not the only kind of belief.
-Knowledge, on the philosopher’s view, is justified true belief (pardon some of the bizarre exceptions).
+The philosopher’s (and scientist’s) belief is geared toward knowledge.
+Knowledge, on the philosopher’s view, is justified true belief (with some bizarre exceptions).
 But maybe there is another sort of knowledge found in personal relationships; an intimacy perhaps.
-It’s no accident that the ol’ King James Version refers to sex as ‘knowing’ someone.
+It’s no accident that the King James Version of the Bible refers to sex as ‘knowing’ someone.